 Retry-After header that advises

-how many milliseconds to wait to make another request.
+how many seconds to wait to make another request.

 Server: Apache-Coyote/1.1 Retry-After: 500 X-PROCESSING-TIME: 43 Content-Type: application/x-fs-v1+xml Transfer-Encoding: chunked Date: Thur, 01 May 2014 18:55:13 GMT Connection: close

 X-PROCESSING-TIME header to help you track the execution time elapsed in milliseconds.